Promoting British Values at Marston Vale Middle School

 As part of our PHSCE curriculum all classes look at their rights and responsibilities.

-Alongside this the children will discuss the UNICEF Rights of the Child.
 Through assemblies, Circle Time and our Pupil Voice (school council) the children will have a chance for their voice to be heard.
-Pupil Voice represent the children in their year group; they meet regularly to discuss a range of topics and issues to ensure we remain a safe and positive community for all.
+Pupil Voice represents the children in their year group; they meet regularly to discuss a range of topics and issues to ensure we remain a safe and positive community for all.